usnistgov/oar-metadata/model/README-NERDm.md

 The NERDm data model is based around the concept of resource, semantically equivalent to a schema.org Resource, and as in schema.org, there can be different types of resources, such as data sets and software.
-A NERDm document indicates what types the resource qualifies as via the JSON-LD "@type" property.
+A NERDm document indicates what types the resource qualifies as via the JSON-LD `@type` property.
 All NERDm Resources are described by metadata terms from the core NERDm schema; however, different resource types can by describe by additional metadata properties (often drawing on particular NERDm extension schemas).
 A Resource can contain Components of various types (including